Outcomes for doctoral education according to the Higher Education Ordinance

 In order to facilitate for doctoral students, supervisors and members of the Examination Board to get an overview regarding activities contributing to the achievement of each intended learning outcome for doctoral degree an outcome matrix has been produced.
 It gets clear that there are many activities that contribute to achieving the outcomes.

-The sections of the thesis summary chapter in which achievement of each outcome for doctoral degree at KI can be shown are exposed in a separate outcomes matrix.
+The sections of the thesis summary chapter in which achievement of each outcome for doctoral degree at KI can be shown are exposed in the section Intended learning outcomes and the kappa.

 The outcomes for doctoral education – who assesses what?